api-platform/docs/client-generator/nextjs.md

 > Note: Omit the resource flag to generate files for all resource types exposed by the API.

+If your express server is compatible with the `custom-server-express` Next.js example, you can use the `server-path` flag to specify path to the server file.
+Routes will be added automatically to this file, otherwise, you will receive some hints on how to them to your own custom server.

 Go to `https://localhost:3000/books/` to start using your app.
 That's it!